BrailleGov/LLM-API/README.md

 ### Configuration

-This repository includes a `config.json` file with a sample Discord webhook for testing.
-The server reads the `DISCORD_WEBHOOK` value from this file.
-If it is missing, webhook notifications are disabled and a warning is printed on startup.
+Create a `config.json` file in the project root containing your `DISCORD_WEBHOOK` value.
+This file is ignored by git because it may store sensitive information.
+You can use `config.example.json` as a template.
+If the file is missing, webhook notifications are disabled and a warning is printed on startup.

 ## Authentication

 Valid API keys are stored in `apikeys/apikeys.json`.
+Copy `apikeys/apikeys.example.json` to that location and list one key per line in the array.
 Each request must provide an `api_key` in the JSON body (or header).
 Requests with missing or invalid keys will receive **401 Unauthorized**.

 ## API Usage Example